 Arm Workouts for Seniors – at Home or in the Gym

 As we get older, fitting regular exercise into our lives can seem a daunting or exhausting prospect.
 However, not all exercise needs to involve hours on a treadmill or lots of high impact cardio.
-While we recommend a well-rounded weekly exercise routine (find out more about that in our Exercises for Older Adults guide), you can also see huge benefits from focusing on strength boosting movements that target specific areas of your body.
+Working on exercises to improve your balance is a great place to start, and once you've built up some strength a well-rounded weekly exercise routine (find out more about that in our Exercises for Older Adults guide) will do wonders.
+You can also see huge benefits from focusing on strength boosting movements that target specific areas of your body.

 Here we’ll focus specifically on arm workouts, including why they’re so important as you get older, and what types of exercises you can do.

 What are the benefits of arm workouts for older adults?

 Featuring arm workouts as a part of a wider fitness regime can play a supporting role in keeping good posture, bone density, and strength and also support in carrying out daily activities such as carrying heavier objects.

 - Improved strength – it’s an obvious benefit, and also a particularly good one.
 By strengthening the muscles in your arms you’ll be able to lift items more easily, pull things down from high shelves and even raise yourself out of an armchair more comfortably.
 You’ll see the benefits in every day movements, such as pushing a shopping trolley, opening heavy doors, shifting furniture to vacuum or even twisting open a stuck jar.

 - Better mobility – if you find your shoulders, elbows or wrists feeling tight, then stretching and strengthening your arms regularly can help to ease discomfort, prevent muscle loss and keep you functioning as smoothly as possible.